glycerine/spin_paxos/README.md

 get subtle details wrong, actually.
 So stick with Lamport's simple and clear description.

+Here is a nice summary diagram from a more recent paper on a paxos variant (there are dozens).
+You can see immediately that Paxos is really similar to the the classic two-phase commit protocol for distributed database transactions.
+In fact, that is all Paxos is, really: two phase commit plus a few small tweaks of adjustment to enable fault tolerance.
+It's the correctness proof part that is really the harder part; that and keeping the difference between `<` and `<=` in mind.

 ![paxos overview](paxos_overview.png)

 Overview of Paxos From https://arxiv.org/pdf/1703.08905 "WPaxos: Wide Area Network Flexible Consensus" by Ailijiang et al. 2019.
 Figure 1, page 2.